lucid2713/works/_posts/2020-08-24-workshop-DIY-e-waste-synthesizer.md

 </p>
 <p>
 <b>in-person</b><br>
-As one of the programs in the circuit-bending pre-study, the workshop was held at <a href="http://womanopentechlab.kr/" target="blank">Woman Open Tech Lab</a> in Seoul, South Korea.<br>
+As one of the programs in the circuit-bending pre-study, the workshop was held at multiple venues such as <a href="http://womanopentechlab.kr/" target="blank">Woman Open Tech Lab</a> in Seoul and other regions in South Korea.<br>
 </p>
 <p>
 <b>online</b><br>
 The workshop also can be done online!
 It was held with the name 'ZOOM-DIY-SOUND' on 22-23 August 2020, hosted by Ilmin Museum of Art in South Korea.
+Not only in Korea, it's been also held multiple times online at 'Sonic Acts' in Amsterdam, the Netherlands.
 <br/>
 </p>
 <p>